DiPA: Probabilistic Multi-Modal Interactive Prediction for Autonomous Driving

 \subsubsection{Mode weight estimation training}

-Two terms representing the predicted mode weights are produced by the model, $W_s$ and $W_n$, which are based on similarity between predicted trajectory positions and observations, and low spatial distribution error, respectively.
-The preferred mode weighting for each objective can be inconsistent, resulting in the use of independent mode weight predictions.
-The trajectory-based mode estimation weight $W_s$ is trained with a MSE-based loss that minimises the weighted MSE score, as shown in \eqref{eqn_moderms}.
-With this loss $W_s$ is trained while $\mu$ is constant.
+Two predicted mode weight terms are produced by the model, $W_s$ and $W_n$, which are based on similarity of trajectory positions, and low spatial distribution error respectively.
+Separate terms are used as the ideal mode weights can be inconsistent for different objectives.
+The trajectory-based mode estimation weight $W_s$ is trained with a MSE-based loss, as shown in \eqref{eqn_moderms}. ($W_s$ is trained while $\mu$ is constant)

-The spatial distribution mode weight $W_n$ is trained using two loss terms, a NLL-based loss that minimises the NLL score, and a training-weight loss that trains $W_n$ to be similar to the training mode distribution $W_r$.
-The NLL-based mode loss is shown in \eqref{eqn_modenll}, where $W_n$ is trained and $\mu, \Sigma$ are constant.
+The spatial distribution mode weight $W_n$ is trained in order to minimise the NLL score, and to approach the training mode distribution $W_r$, as shown in~\eqref{eqn_modedist}. ($W_n$ is trained and $\mu, \Sigma, W_r$ are constant)

-The training-weight loss minimises the Kullbeck-Leibler divergence between $W_r$ and $W_n$, as shown in \eqref{eqn_modedkl}, where $W_n$ is trained and $W_r$ is constant.

-The two mode estimation distributions $W_s$ and $W_n$ are based on different objectives, and favour RMS-based and NLL evaluations respectively.
-In order to produce a single prediction output that balances these objectives, a weighted average is returned $W_o = (1-k_n)W_s + k_nW_n$, using $k_n=0.9$, which has been chosen experimentally as shown in Section~\ref{sec_ablation}, so that the proposed method out-performs prior methods on all tasks.
+The two mode estimation distributions $W_s$ and $W_n$ are based on different objectives, and favour trajectory- and distribution-based evaluations respectively.
+In order to produce a single prediction that balances these objectives, a weighted average is returned $W_o = (1-k_n)W_s + k_nW_n$, using $k_n=0.9$, which has been chosen experimentally as shown in Section~\ref{sec_ablation}, so that the proposed method out-performs prior methods on all tasks.